More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # Module

 Indicates a corresponding module of a project under assembly
--  `id`: Module of a project under assembly
+-  `id`: Unique identifier of a module of a project under assembly.
    -  Attribute type: **Property**.
    -  Required
 -  `belongsToFurniture`: Identification of the assembly to which this module belongs